fsvreddit/modqueue-tools/README.md

 This app updates a wiki page (modqueue-tools/queuestats) on your subreddit once a day with statistics on queue lengths and queue action times for the last 24 hours and for the last 3 months (or the app install date, whichever is later).

+**Note**: If your sub has opted in to the new wiki experience, you will **not** see the wiki page update.
+However, you can navigate to the equivalent on Old Reddit to see statistics, even after you have opted in.
+Unfortunately, there is no API support for the new wiki experience and so it is not possible to update new wiki pages yet.
+Once support is available, it will be added.

 It also includes a table with data for each day for the past 28 days.

 All times are in UTC.